Explore the scenic surroundings and Hallormsstadaskogur forest around the mystical Lake Lagarfljot, and the wider Fljotsdalur valley area.

 • The pretty Lindarbakki red turf roofed house

 • Views of mystical Lake Lagarfljot

 More about the Tour

-Egilsstadir, main town in East Iceland, is set on the banks of Lake Lagarfljot, Iceland’s third largest lake.
+Egilsstadir, the main town in East Iceland, is set on the banks of Lake Lagarfljot, Iceland’s third-largest lake.
 It is rumoured to be home to the Lagarfljotsormur (Lagerfljot Worm) monster.

 The road descending from Seydisfjordur offers some of the best views of the lake and Fljotsdalur valley.